 As you start out you might want to encourage your stockists to pay proforma (payment upfront) for as long as possible but not all retailers will accept this and at one stage most of your stockist will expect to get a credit account with you.
 Industry-standard is 30 days credit.

 Larger retailers will most definitely want a credit account and you need to consider this carefully to make sure that it's something you can afford to do as they also often want longer payment terms than 30 days.

 I work one-on-one with my clients and help them with all aspects of their wholesale.
-If you are feeling a bit overwhelmed or want some reassurance that your are doing the right thing, then get in touch (email@example.com).
-You can book a 30 minute free discovery call here.
+If you are feeling a bit overwhelmed or want some reassurance that you are doing the right thing, then get in touch (firstname.lastname@example.org).